Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Upload order ###{#Upload_order}

-In accordance with the HTTP Live Streaming [[!RFC8216]] recommendation, ingest sources MUST upload all required files for a specific bitrate and segment before proceeding to the next segment.
+In accordance with the HTTP live Streaming [[!RFC8216]] recommendation, ingest sources MUST upload all required files for a specific bitrate and segment before proceeding to the next segment.
  For example, for a bitrate that has segments and a playlist that updates every segment and key files, ingest sources should upload the segment file followed by a key file (optional) and the playlist file in serial fashion.